david-dong828/TechTrove-Careers-NL/README.md

   - and you also need to choose correct database setting on *database_handle.py*

 - Now Supports: **Verafin, Colab, Mysa, Vission33, AvalonHolographics, PolyUnity, Enaimco**
-- Will add more tech companies
+- Will add more tech companies (Could be very slow)

 ----